sawft99/Obsidian-SecPlus/Sec+/Chapter 14 - Automation/Machine Learning.md

 # Machine Learning (ML)
 ---
-- A component of [[#Artificial Intelligence (AI)]] that enables a machine to develop strategies for solving a task given a labeled dataset where features have been manually identified but <u>without further explicit instructions</u>
+- A component of [[#Artificial Intelligence (AI)]] that enables a machine to develop strategies for solving a task given a labeled dataset where features have been manually identified but <u>with explicit instructions</u>
 - Machine learning is only as good as the dataset used to train it
 - ML controls an [[#Artificial Neural Network (ANN)]]